Human Resources Initiatives

 To develop Toyota Tsusho Group Way leadership, all rank-based training is founded on the principles of the Toyota Tsusho Group Way.
 A corps of global trainers developed at sites around the world deliver this core curriculum.
 The training program also includes liberal arts courses on history, religion, philosophy and other topics designed to deepen employees' understanding of underlying issues and help shape them into well-grounded, thoughtful leaders.

 As a trading company, Toyota Tsusho posts employees to overseas assignments on a frequent basis.
-To further develop employees who can handle such postings, we have put in place an Overseas Foreign Language Study system for young personnel in charge of specific tasks.
+To further develop human resources who can handle such postings, we have put in place an Overseas Foreign Language Study system for young personnel in charge of specific tasks.
 Following about six months of language study at an overseas university or language education institution, employees taking advantage of this system undergo approximately one year of practical training under the guidance of an expatriate stationed at an overseas branch or trading subsidiary.
 This system therefore functions as a program that offers language study opportunities as well as enables participants to experience local customs and cultures, while helping to vitalize career development and the practice of job rotation.

 Overseas language intern program: training destinations and number of trainees (Toyota Tsusho)